xenoscr/xenoscr.github.io/_posts/2019-12-01-Finding-EIP.md

 I will not cover all possible methods to find **EIP** and **RIP** in this blog post.
 I will cover ones that I am familiar with and have researched.
 If you are interested in finding more methods, I encourage you to do your own research and embark on your own learning journey.
 What you see here is the result of my own learning journey, I hope that it helps you in some way.
 I am also aware that these topics have been covered by many over the years and are nothing new, the point is not to present something new but to aid in my own learning process and maybe, help someone else begin their own journey.

+**EDIT:** Thanks to a great reply from [@TheColonial](https://twitter.com/TheColonial) to my Twitter announcement of this blog I was able to add a variation to the FPU method.
+Thanks again for the tip!
+The updated section can be found [here](#method-1-alternate---using-subtraction).

 # Finding EIP: 32-bit Assembly Methods

 I will begin with the methods I found to locate **EIP** using x86 Assembly (32-bit) instructions.
 There are two methods and they both can be useful depending on the situation and restrictions that you may be facing.
 Both methods will accomplish the same goal of finding **EIP**.
 The first method that I will detail is slightly smaller than the second, by a single byte.
 Both methods accomplish the exact same objective, to store the value of **EIP** in the **EAX** register.
 Both methods are NULL (0x00) byte free.
 The reason you would use one over the other comes down to size or character restrictions that you may encounter.